phbradley/TCRdock/README.md

 # Installation

+The non-AlphaFold Python package requirements are listed in `requirements.txt`.
+Those specific
-The non-AlphaFold requirements are listed in `requirements.txt`.
-Those specific package versions should work, but there should also be plenty of flexibility on the versions.
+package versions should work, but there should also be plenty of flexibility on the versions.
+The TCR and MHC parsing code also requires the NCBI BLAST+ software to be installed, which can be done by running the script `download_blast.py`.
 A potential installation route would be:

 ```
 conda create --name tcrdock_test python=3.8
 source activate tcrdock_test   # or: conda activate tcrdock_test
 pip3 install -r requirements.txt
+python download_blast.py
 ```

 To run the AlphaFold simulations, you will need a Python environment that satisfies